segelmark/sl-next-departure/README.md

 4. Test and use your skill:
    * Use the built-in test simulator in the Alexa Developer Console to test your skill's functionality
    * You use your skill on an Alexa-enabled device by enabling it for testing in the "Distribution" section of the console

+To find the SiteID of your SL stop, use the following endpoint: https://transport.integration.sl.se/v1/sites

 ### Voice interface